 Adding pecans, cinnamon, and vanilla to a lightly-sweetened cider really pulls out the roasted qualities of the pecans and accentuates the cinnamon which screams “fall” to me.

 Java Vanilla Cider | Painted Turtle Hard Cider

 As a small, family-owned newcomer to the hard cider scene, Painted Turtle has not been afraid to take chances which is evident in their Vanilla Java Cider.
 Blending their semi-sweet cider with vanilla and coffee from Schuil Coffee Company, this is a delicious and unique cider offering that successfully blends the bitterness of coffee with the sweetness of Michigan apples.

-With great craft breweries opening constantly throughout Michigan, there are likely hundreds of worthy candidates to make this list that I have neglected.
-What are your favorites that I must try before Christmas music hits the radio and the Lions have been eliminated from playoff contention?
+With great craft breweries opening constantly throughout Michigan, there are likely hundreds of worthy Michigan beers perfect for the fall season, and we know we missed some.
+What are your favorites that we must try before Christmas music hits the radio and the Lions have been eliminated from playoff contention?